serradura/u-case/README.md

 #
 # But if do you want an automatic way to fail
-# your services if there is some invalid data.
-# You can use:
+# your services on validation errors, you can use:

 # In some file. e.g: A Rails initializer
 require 'micro/service/with_validation' # or require 'u-service/with_validation'